dtact/spring4shell-scanner/README.md

 # spring4shell-scanner

-This scanner will recursively scan paths including archives for vulnerable spring-beans versions and `CachedIntrospectionResults.class` files.
+This scanner will recursively scan paths including archives for spring libraries and classes that are vulnerable to CVE-2022-22965 and CVE-2022-22963.

-Currently the allow list defines non exploitable versions, in this case log4j-core 2.17.0 and 2.12.3.
+Currently the allow list defines non exploitable versions, in this case spring-beans 5.3.18 and 5.2.20 and spring cloud function context 3.2.3

 ![Scanning multi layered archives](./images/spring4shell.gif)